 This section features research papers and reports relevant to, commissioned by, or carried out by the Partnership.

-- Economic, Employment and Commercial (inc Logistics) Needs Study March 2021 – The PfSH Joint Committee agreed a Statement of Common Ground (SoCG) at its meeting in September 2020.
+- Economic, Employments and Commercial Needs (including logistics) Study Final Report (March 2021) – The PfSH Joint Committee agreed a Statement of Common Ground (SoCG) at its meeting in September 2020.
 It set outs the strategic issues that need to be addressed in the review of the 2016 Spatial Position Statement and the production of a new Joint Strategy.
 The SoCG identifies the evidence base workstreams needed to achieve this and the need to commission the Economic, Employment and Commercial Needs (including logistics) Study to inform the need for employment land allocations in local plans.
 Stantec UK Ltd. (supported by Vail Williams) were appointed to undertake the Study.
-Appendices C and D to study can be found here: Appendix C Experian Forecast Data Appendix D Economic Sector to Land Use

 - Update to Integrated Water Management Study 2018 – review of methodology and assumptions (2020).
 This technical note was commissioned by the Partnership for South Hampshire following a decision made by the PfSH Planning Officers Group to review the assumptions on which the 2018 was based.
 It presents the results of an updated calculation of the increase in TON loading to